jeanpaulsio/rails-video-chat-app/README.md

 ## As a member, I can...

 * Claim a room name
-* Password protect my room
+* Password protect my room - some kind of authorization
 * upload a brand "logo" to customize
 * change page background color